mit-rss/base_installation/README.md

 This includes:

 - VMware, a virtualization software to install an operating system without disrupting your current system
-- Debian 9, a unix-like operating system
+- Debian Linux, a unix-like operating system
 - ROS, a very popular robotics toolkit
 - The Racecar simulator